home-assistant/home-assistant.io/source/_components/sensor.thethingsnetwork.markdown

 ha_release: 0.55
 ---

-The `thethingsnetwork_storage` sensor platform allows you to get data from a [The Things Network Storage Integration](https://www.thethingsnetwork.org/docs/applications/storage/).
+The `thethingsnetwork` sensor platform allows you to get data from a [The Things Network Storage Integration](https://www.thethingsnetwork.org/docs/applications/storage/).

 This platform requires that the [The Things Network component](/components/thethingsnetwork/) is set up and the [The Things Network Storage Integration](https://www.thethingsnetwork.org/docs/applications/storage/) as well.